SeniorNinjaRockstars/interviews/README.md

 # Interit (previously interviews)
-Interit is a website presenting interview questions, which let developers refresh their knowledge and prepare for a job interview.
+Interit is a website presenting interview questions, which lets developers refresh their knowledge and prepare for a job interview.
 The whole site is generated and served as static using Gatsby.
-Questions are crowdfunded, everyone can submit their idea and after a moderator approves, it will be visible after the next rebuild.
+Questions are crowdfunded, everyone can submit their idea and after moderator's approval it will be visible after the next rebuild.

 ## Development
 Prepare `.env.development` file basing on `.env.example`